Sixteen Tons: Tennessee Ernie Ford version

 Tennessee Ernie Ford recorded "Sixteen Tons" in 1955 as the B-side of his cover of the Moon Mullican standard "You Don't Have to Be a Baby to Cry".
 With Ford's snapping fingers and a unique clarinet-driven pop arrangement, it quickly became a million seller.
 It hit Billboard 's country music chart in November and held the No. 1 position for ten weeks, then crossed over and held the No. 1 position on the pop music chart for eight weeks, besting the competing version by Johnny Desmond.

+Ford's version was released on October 17, 1955 and by October 28 had sold 400,000 copies.
+On November 10, a million copies had been sold; two million were sold by December 15.

-In the United Kingdom, Ford's version competed with versions by Edmund Hockridge and Frankie Laine.
-Nevertheless, Ford's version was the most successful, spending four weeks at No. 1 in the UK Singles Chart in January and February 1956.
+In the United Kingdom, Ford's version competed with versions by Frankie Laine, which was not released in the US but sold well in the UK, and Edmund Hockridge.
+Ford's version was the most successful of the three, spending four weeks at No. 1 in the UK Singles Chart in January and February 1956.

-On March 25, 2015, Ford's version of the song was inducted into the Library of Congress's National Recording Registry.
-It was featured in the ninth episode of Season 22 of South Park.
-In 2002, the song was played at the beginning of the Emmy-winning TV film Door to Door.
-In 2023, it was included on the soundtrack of the Wes Anderson film Asteroid City.
+On March 25, 2015, Ford's version of the song was added to the Library of Congress's National Recording Registry in recognition of its "cultural, artistic and/or historical significance to American society and the nation’s audio legacy."